-Emma is a first year Arts and Science student from Toronto, Ontario.
+Emma is a second year English and History student from Toronto, Ontario.
 She is interested in anything and everything, but especially issues of accessibility and equality.

 Toronto born and raised, Tai is in their second year of an astrophysics specialization.
-They are particularly interested in queer and intersectional activism.
+They are particularly interested in queer and intersectionalism activism.

 Sandrine is a first year Arts and Science student from Guelph, Ontario.
 She is interested inmany sociopolitical issues including global education equality and climate change.